 Lewy Bodies, Dementia, and Parkinson’s – What Does it all Mean?

-• Dementia – a loss of cognitive functioning significant enough to interfere with daily activities.
+• Dementia – a loss of cognitive function significant enough to interfere with daily activities.

-• Lewy body – an abnormal aggregation or clumping of the protein alpha-synuclein, which can be present in the brain in a range of neurologic diseases.
+• Lewy body – an abnormal aggregation or clumping of alpha-synuclein, which can be present in the brain in a range of neurologic diseases including Parkinson’s disease and other related disorders.

-• Parkinson’s Disease Dementia (PDD) – dementia that has developed in someone with established PD.
-The dementia develops later in the course of the disease.
+• Parkinson’s disease dementia (PDD) – dementia that has developed in someone with established PD.
+Dementia develops later in the course of the disease.

 • Lewy Body Dementia (LBD) – an umbrella term which encompasses DLB and PDD.